 All sound amazing and the result was as we expected – not disappointing at all.
 At the end of our class we all enjoyed our treats and took home some of our creations.
 After a night in the fridge the tartelettes and truffles were just incredible.

 Second class I took was French Baguette and Boulangerie Class.
-The menu included Baguettes Parisiennes, of course, and Fougasses which is Artisanal breads filled with a variety of ingredients such as cheeses, spices, dried fruits, and nuts.
+The menu included Baguettes Parisiennes, of course and Fougasses which are Artisanal breads filled with a variety of ingredients such as cheeses, spices, dried fruits, and nuts.

 Chef Justin who made his training in one of the most prestigious schools in Paris- Gregoire Ferrandi culinary school, taught us how to knead and work the bread by hand, also the techniques which makes possible creating the most amazing Parisian baguettes in our homes.